voxel51/fiftyone/docs/source/teams/cloud_media.rst

 Cloud media caching
 ___________________

-When you work with cloud-backed datasets in Teams, media files will automatically be downloaded and cached on the machine you’re working from when you execute workflows such as model inference or Brain methods that require access to the pixels of the media files.
+When you work with cloud-backed datasets using the :ref:`Teams SDK <teams-python-sdk>`, media files will automatically be downloaded and cached on the machine you’re working from when you execute workflows such as model inference or Brain methods that require access to the pixels of the media files.
 This design minimizes bandwidth usage and can significantly improve performance in workflows where you access the same media file repeatedly:

 .. code-block:: python
     :linenos: